yt-project/yt/doc/source/examining/loading_data.rst

 range), yt will first build a sample by mapping the data onto a cartesian grid using the Python-ARM Radar Toolkit (pyart).
 Grid points are found by interpolation of all data points within a specified radius of influence.
-This data, now in x, y, z coordiante domain is then saved as a new dataset and subsequent loads will load the original native CfRadial dataset will use the gridded file.
+This data, now in x, y, z coordiante domain is then saved as a new dataset and subsequent loads of the original native CfRadial dataset will use the gridded file.
 Mapping the data from spherical to Cartesian coordinates is useful for 3D volume rendering the data using yt.